macloo/python-beginners/flask/part4_forms/README.md

 Adding **Flask-Bootstrap** ensures that we can build mobile-friendly forms with a minimum amount of effort.

 Note that it is possible to build a customized form layout using Bootstrap 3 styles in a Flask template, or to build a custom form with no Bootstrap styles.
 In either case, you cannot use `{{ wtf.quick_form(form) }}` but would instead write out all the form code in your Flask template as you would in a normal HTML file.
-To take advantage of WTForms, you would still  create the form class in the same way as shown above.
+To take advantage of WTForms, you would still  create the form class with `FlaskForm` in the same way as shown above.

+**IMPORTANT:** In early 2018, Bootstrap 4 replaced Bootstrap 3.
+The differences are significant; names and usage of styles have changed.
+For the time being, Flask-Bootstrap uses Bootstrap 3.3.7, so if you're writing Bootstrap styles into a Flask template, it is imperative that you use the [Bootstrap 3 documentation](https://getbootstrap.com/docs/3.3/css/).

 ## Resources